snakemode/depict-it/readme.md

 When a client connects, we keep track of their `metadata` - the `friendlyName`, and then send two messages.
 The first, is a `connection-acknowledged` message, that is sent **specifically** to the `clientId` that just connected.

-Then, it send a `peer-status` message, with a copy of the latest `this.state` object, that will in turn trigger all the clients to update their internal state.
+Then, it sends a `game-state` message, with a copy of the latest `this.state` object, that will in turn trigger all the clients to update their internal state.

 There's a little more that happens in our server class (you might notice the currently commented `stateMachine` line) but let's talk about how our game logic works first.